hgodinho/cv/packages/vite-app/README.md

 ## Environment Variables

-Create a `.env.example` file similar to `.env.local.example` and fill the variables with your own values.
+Create a `.env.local` file similar to `.env.local.example` and fill the variables with your own values.

 `cp .env.local.example .env.local`